area9innovation/flow9/tools/dsl/wase/readme.md

 TODO:
-- Do a two-phase declaration processing, so we can have imports in arbitrary order, and also try to support mutual recursion
+- Do a two-phase declaration processing, so we can have imports in arbitrary order, and also try to support mutual recursion between functions

-## Tables
+## Memory

-TODO: Define syntax for this
+You have to explicitly define how much memory is available for the runtime.
+To reserve memory, use syntax like this:

+	export? memory <min> <max>?;

+Examples:

+	// Reserves one page of 64k
+	memory 1;

+	// Reserves 64k at first, but maximum 1mb
+	memory 1 4;

+	// Reserves 128k and exports this memory under the name "memory" to the host export memory 2;

+	// Reserves and exports memory under the name "mymem" export "mymem" memory 1 4;

+TODO: Implement importing memory:

+	// Memory import
+	import memory min max = module.name;

 ## Data

-This works:
+You can place constant data in the output file using syntax like this:

 	// Strings are placed as UTF8 but with the length first data "utf8 string is very comfortable";

-	// We can have a sequence of data data 1, 2, 3, "text", 3.0;
+	// We can have a sequence of data.
+The ints are encoded as LEB-128 data 1, 2, 3, "text", 3.0;

 	// Moving the data into offset 32 of the memory